Bukit Panjang Single Member Constituency: Constituency profile

-Bukit Panjang Single Member Constituency is located in the north western part of Singapore and covers much of the Bukit Panjang planning area.
+Bukit Panjang SMC is located in the north western part of Singapore and covers much of the Bukit Panjang planning area.
 It includes the subzones of Fajar and Bangkit with the Bukit Panjang LRT line running through the constituency.
 LRT stations such as Fajar, Bangkit and Pending serve the area.
 The constituency is mainly residential with local amenities like Bukit Panjang Hawker Centre and Market, Bangkit Market and Fajar Shopping Centre.
 The constituency also features community and recreational facilities such as Bukit Panjang Community Club and Al Iman Mosque.
 Parts of the Rail Corridor near Zhenghua Park lie within its boundaries.